JonDotsoy/js-update/README.md

 # js-rewrite

-This is a tool to rewrite chunks of a js files
+A little tool to rewrite JS files.

+### Use js-rewrite to upgrade the version using `npm version`